EQAR/deqar-docs/docs/data_submission.md

 The **Submission Request Object** is the JSON object (or array of objects) which is the manifestation of a report or set of reports an agency wants to submit.

-Fields and accepted types are as described in [Submission Object Data Elements](#submission-object-data-elements) above.
+Fields and accepted types are as described in [Report Data Elements](report_data.md) above.
 The full definition of request and response objects can be find in OpenAPI format under:

 <https://backend.deqar.eu/submissionapi/v1/swagger/>

 **Important:** Please do **not** include institution data (such as name, location, etc.) in your Submission Request Object.
 The corresponding fields are deprecated and will be removed in version 2 of the Submission API.
 Identify institutions by one single [identifier](architecture_data_model.md#institution-identifiers) only (DEQARINST ID, ETER ID, local or other identifier).
 New institutions [must be added separately beforehand](institution_data.md#institution-data-elements).

-#### Report File Submission Endpoint
+### Report File Submission Endpoint

 Files (PDF versions of reports) can be submitted in two separate ways: